 We want you to be successful.
-So, here are a few things you can do to help move from the phone interview stage to a meeting with the hiring manager.
+So, here are a few things you can do to help move from the phone-interview stage with a recruiter to the next step in the process—a meeting with the hiring manager.

 The most successful calls feel more like a conversation than an interview.

 4. Ask what’s next.
 Be sure to ask about the next steps in the process.
 We will let you know when you can expect a response from us, what the next step will be and even give you an outline of the overall interview process.
 Ask if the recruiter has further questions or any concerns about your qualifications that are necessary to move forward in the process.
 Often, we can provide real-time feedback that will help you get to the next level.